 Beetle Killed Pine Questions and Answers

-The millions of acres of dead pine trees riddled throughout the Western United States and Canada is better know as Beetle Kill Pine.
-The killer of these trees is the mountain pine beetle which bores into the wood, lays their eggs, and ultimately suffocates the tree by cutting off it’s water and nutrient supply.
+The millions of acres of dead pine trees riddled throughout the Western United States and Canada are better known as Beetle Kill Pine.
+The killer of these trees is the mountain pine beetle which bores into the wood, lays their eggs, and ultimately suffocates the tree by cutting off its water and nutrient supply.

-The Pine Beetle epidemic has aggressively devastating forests in all 19 Western States and Canada, effectively decimating approximately 88 million acres of timber at a 70-90% kill rate.
+The Pine Beetle epidemic has aggressively devastated forests in all 19 Western States and Canada, effectively decimating approximately 88 million acres of timber at a 70-90% kill rate.

-After the beetle kills the tree it becomes known as “dead standing timber”.
+After the beetle kills the tree it becomes known as “dead standing timber“.
 If harvested within 5 years these trees can still be used for wood products and sequester their carbon storage.
 If not harvested these trees are left to fall over and decay, resulting in millions of board feet of kindling in our forests.
-These trees become fuel for catastrophic wild fires or decay which ultimately release their carbon back into the atmosphere resulting in higher green houses gases.
+These trees become fuel for catastrophic wildfires or decay which ultimately release their carbon back into the atmosphere resulting in higher greenhouse gases.

-The beetle carries a fungus that slowly turns the wood different colors.
-Commonly know as “blue stain” the colors that appear can range from blue, purple, brown, orange, yellow, red, and pink.
-The fungal staining is purely cosmetic and has no effect on the structural integrity of the wood.
+The beetle carries a fungus that slowly turns the wood into different colors.
+Commonly known as “blue stain” the colors that appear can range from blue, purple, brown, orange, yellow, red, and pink.
+The fungal staining is purely cosmetic and does not affect the structural integrity of the wood.

-What are the most common uses of beetle killed pine?beetle kill pine wall paneling
+What are the most common uses of beetle killed pine?

 Because of the natural discoloration and wide array of colors, beetle kill pine is commonly used in wall paneling, flooring, cabinets, doors, and furniture.
-The uniquely colored wood is prized by artisans and craftsman across the globe.
-An all natural and organic product, no stains or paints are needed to color or enhance the wood.
+The uniquely colored wood is prized by artisans and craftsmen across the globe.
+An all-natural and organic product, no stains or paints are needed to color or enhance the wood.

 What’s in store for our forests in the future?

-Drought, higher temperatures, and poorly managed forests has set the stage for the pine wood beetle epidemic to flourish in recent years.
+Drought, higher temperatures, and poorly managed forests have set the stage for the pine wood beetle epidemic to flourish in recent years.

 A healthy pine tree can survive the attack from the mountain pine beetle by “pitching” the beetle out using its sap.
 Thinning projects are a proven method to increase the overall health of a forest even when drought conditions occur.
 For example, poor forest management in the past has left 200-500 trees per acre to compete for the same water source.
 There is only so much water in the ground therefore a healthy forest should contain approximately 25-50 trees per acre.

 Building awareness of what’s happening to our forests is the answer.
-Purchasing wood products manufactured from beetle kill pine help sequester their carbon storage versus letting it burn or decay.
-Commonly purchased beetle kill pine products include: siding, flooring, paneling, furniture, doors, cabinets, and moulding.
+Purchasing wood products manufactured from beetle kill pine helps sequester their carbon storage versus letting it burn or decay.
+Commonly purchased beetle kill pine products include siding, flooring, paneling, furniture, doors, cabinets, and moulding.

-We can lesson the severity of this epidemic with proper forest management, salvaging beetle killed pine trees, and reducing forest fuels.
+We can lessen the severity of this epidemic with proper forest management, salvaging beetle killed pine trees, and reducing forest fuels.

 Where can I purchase beetle killed pine products?